To many of us, the word “risk” has a negative connotation.

 In this case, if a stock performs well in the market above its expected or historical mean, the standard deviation of the stock increases.

-Hence, there is greater opportunity for investors to benefit from the above-expected results.
+Hence, there is a greater opportunity for investors to benefit from the above-expected results.

 Of course, “danger” also lies in the sense that the performance of the stock can be much worse than what is expected.